authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 Domain owners publish BIMI policies by adding BIMI Assertion Records in the DNS as TXT records.

 Published policies are interpreted and applied by Protocol Clients.
 A Domain Owner signals intended BIMI participation for one or more of its domains by publishing an Assertion Record in a subdomain under it.
-In doing so, Domain Owners make specific requests of MUAs regarding the preferred set of indicators to be displayed with messages that are confirmed to be authorized to appear from the Domain Owner's domain.
+In doing so, Domain Owners make specific requests of MUAs regarding the preferred set of Indicators to be displayed with messages that are confirmed to be authorized to appear from the Domain Owner's domain.

 The use of BIMI is opt-in.
 Receivers default to performing no BIMI-specific message handling until they choose to do so, and then onlf if a BIMI record for the sender's domain is found.